cjmartin/cjmartin.github.com/_posts/2024-12-17-openauth-sst-aws.md

 ### Setup SST

-1. If you haven't used SST before, read through the [workflow](https://sst.dev/docs/workflow) and [configure you IAM credneitals](https://sst.dev/docs/iam-credentials/).
+1. If you haven't used SST before, read through the [workflow](https://sst.dev/docs/workflow) and [configure your IAM credneitals](https://sst.dev/docs/iam-credentials/).
 2. Create a new directory for our project: `mkdir openauth && cd openauth`.
 3. Initialize SST: `npx sst@latest init` - use the default options: `vanilla` template and `aws`.